haruosuz/uniprot_sprot/README.md

 Protein sequences were retrieved from UniProtKB/Swiss-Prot protein sequence database.
 As of 2015-10-26, there were 549646 entries in the FASTA file.
+The most abundant organism was 'Homo sapiens' (20196) followed by Mus musculus (16727) and Arabidopsis thaliana (14246).
+The most abundant function was 'Cytochrome b' (1689) followed by 50S and 30S ribosomal proteins.

 ## Project directories